156sow/VRV-Assignment/README.md

-To create a comprehensive `README.md` file for your GitHub repository, I'll need details about your project.
-Based on your "Web Server Log Analyzer" project, here's a sample `README.md`.
-You can adapt it to match the specific contents of your uploaded file.

----

 # Web Server Log Analyzer

 A powerful tool for analyzing web server logs to track traffic patterns, detect security threats, and visualize critical insights.
 This project leverages Python, pandas, Matplotlib, Seaborn, and Streamlit to deliver robust log analysis and visualizations.